Introduction

 Webhooks

 One application can provide another application with real-time updates via a webhook (also referred to as a web callback or HTTP push API).
 A webhook delivers data to other applications as it happens, meaning you get data immediately.
 In the past, APIs would typically need to poll for data very frequently to get it promptly.
-This makes webhooks much more efficient for both provider and consumer.
-The only drawback to webhooks is the difficulty of initially setting them up - this tutorial walks through how to consume webhooks for Telnyx Messaging.
+This makes webhooks much more efficient for both providers and consumers.
+The only drawback to webhooks is the difficulty of initially setting them up - this tutorial walks through how to consume webhooks.

 Webhooks are sometimes referred to as “Reverse APIs,” as they give you what amounts to an API spec, and you must design an API for the webhook to use.
 The webhook will make an HTTP request to your app (typically a POST), and you will then be charged with interpreting it.

 Telnyx can send webhook events that notify your application any time an event happens on your account.
 This is especially useful for events like receiving an SMS or MMS message and getting feedback on Call Control events.
-The Messaging webhooks section goes into a bit more detail on how Messaging webhooks work.
+The messaging webhooks section goes into a bit more detail on how SMS and MMS webhooks work.

 HTTP and HTTPS